Team

 To build a scalable, inclusive experience for users with visual impairments, we developed a WCAG AA-compliant design system featuring high-contrast colors, large typography, and larger-than-normal touch targets to improve readability and ease of use.

 Building on our work with Santa Barbara’s largest nonprofit, we are now scaling our app to meet a national need.
 Under the guidance of my project manager, we have expanded into active pilots in Los Angeles and Boston.
-This growth is currently supported by 20+ organizations, including Boston Health Care for the Homeless.
+This growth is currently supported by 20+ organizations, including Boston Health Care for the Homeless and Dorothy Day House.
+The project is backed by the Harvard Applied AI Grid Incubator and AWS.